nullromo/sinking-islands/README.md

 - Run code coverage and tests with CI
 - Add code coverage report to README
 - Actually use `roundsCompleted`
+- Need some way to limit people from creating 1000 accounts or 1000 games

 ## things to add tests for